AgileSight/live-video-analytics/utilities/video-analysis/notebooks/Yolo/tinyyolov3/tinyyolov3-grpc-icpu-onnx/lvaextension/readme.md

-# YOLOv3 ONNX models with gRPC
+# Tiny YOLOv3 ONNX model with gRPC

-The following instructions will enable you to build a Docker container with a [YOLOv3](http://pjreddie.com/darknet/yolo/) [ONNX](http://onnx.ai/) model running behind a gRPC endpoint.
+The following instructions will enable you to build a Docker container with a [Tiny YOLOv3](http://pjreddie.com/darknet/yolo/) [ONNX](http://onnx.ai/) model running behind a gRPC endpoint.

 ## Contributions needed